manuel-russello/ICp-banking-microservices/README.md

 # Step 3 - Build and deploy an Helm chart to the ICP catalog

-The objective is to build ...
+The objective is to discover the IBM Cloud Private catalog in order to instantiate a container from your Docker image containing your banking application.
+In this way, you will be able to test your banking application from ICP.

 ## Part 1 - Create the Helm chart